 The [Server] section specifies the ACI port of the Connector Framework Server.
 When you configure connectors, the IngestPort parameter in the connector configuration file should point to this port.
-The [Server] section also specifies which machines can send actions to CFS.

 Actions Section

 The [Actions] section specifies how CFS processes actions that are sent to the ACI port.